electron-forge/electron-forge-docs/advanced/debugging.md

 ```
 {% endcode %}

-## Debugging with WebStorm / Other Jetbrains IDEs
+## Debugging with WebStorm or Other Jetbrains IDEs

 {% hint style="info" %}
 This assumes your `package.json` has a `"start": "electron-forge start"` script.